rahulsodani/Imdb-Clone/README.md

 # Imdb-Clone
-Imdb Clone project to search for movies, add/remove movies as favourites, view the movie details, view your favourite movies list.
+Imdb Clone project provies the functionalities to search for movies using the OMDB API, add/remove movies as favourites, view the movie details, view your favourite movies list.